-Foundation Pieces - Bottoms // I usually start with bottoms, looking for my most comfortable and wrinkle-resistant bottoms that will work for the destination climate.
-Dark blue and black jeans are a safe bet, as well as navy ankle pants for a dressier look (love my BR sloan pants for travel!).
-Maxi skirts don't get much love on "what to pack" lists but they are my favorite.
+Foundation Pieces – Bottoms // I usually start with bottoms, looking for my most comfortable and wrinkle-resistant bottoms that will work for the destination climate.
+Dark blue and black jeans are a safe bet, as well as navy ankle pants for a dressier look.
+Maxi skirts don’t get much love on “what to pack” lists but they are my favorite.
 Your legs are covered up but can still breathe, plus maxi skirts can be easily dressed up or down.
-Mine's from ASOS petites (I closed up the leg slit a bit with safety pins).

 I’m a dress lover through and through, so I always pack a few with me personally…lace, prints, fit & flare, etc. If I had to just recommend one type for travel, it would be a stretchy knit swing dress for max comfort & versatility.

-Outer Layers // This will vary based on where and when you're traveling, but you can never be too prepared for fluctuating weather.
-For mid-spring, I packed a denim jacket, an oversized cardigan (I cut off the tassels), and a patterned scarf that can double as a wrap.
-Other outer layers I love for travel include knit blazers, my moto jacket and draped trench.
+Outer Layers // This will vary based on where and when you’re traveling, but you can never be too prepared for fluctuating weather.
+For mid-spring, I packed a denim jacket, an oversized cardigan, and a patterned scarf that can double as a wrap.
+Other outer layers I love for travel include knit blazers, my moto jacket and a draped trench.

-Accessories - Shoes // Figure out how much walking you'll be doing on the trip, and plan shoes accordingly!
+Accessories – Shoes // Figure out how much walking you’ll be doing on the trip, and plan shoes accordingly!
 Colors like cognac brown, tan, or blush are usually versatile and flattering against bare legs.
-I rely a lot on my Nike Free 5.0 sneakers (runs half size small) and BP blush pointy flats both pictured above - the flats I've mentioned are comfy for me but have no support, so size up if you want to add cushioned insoles.
+I rely a lot on my Nike sneakers (which typically run a half size small) and neutral flats for their versatility.

 Accessories – Bags // Being hands-free is important when sightseeing, so you can enjoy all those ice cream cones and take hundreds of photos.
 I like to bring at least a roomy tote (good for the airport, shopping, beach, etc), a medium cross-body bag for general use, and a dressier clutch bag that’s also convertible with a strap.